Expat Exchange

 When we asked expats what advice they would give a foreigner before buying a property in Bahamas, they said:

 "Above all I suggest renting when you first arrive and take the time to learn the island and make contacts before buying into anything.
 You will discover that some areas are much more desirable than others.
-The maintenance cost can also be drastically different depending on where you are located, remember that Nassau is subject to hurricanes and hurricane insurance is quite expensive," explained one person living in Nassau, Bahamas.
+The maintenance cost can also be drastically different depending on where you are located, remember that Nassau is subject to hurricanes and hurricane insurance is quite expensive," wrote one expat who made the move to Nassau.

 Are foreigners allowed to own property in Bahamas?